DwennK/StickerSmash/readme.md

 # StickerSmash

 Test app to learn React Native.
+It's built with Expo.
+Expo is a set of tools build on top of React Native to make it easier to build React Native apps.

  Works on Web, IOS, Android.
 With StickSmash, you can :
 *   Select a picture from the gallery of your device
 *  Add Stickers to the selected picture